Embouchure: Brass embouchure

 More controversial was Reinhardt's description and recommendations regarding a phenomenon he termed a "pivot".
 According to Reinhardt, a successful brass embouchure depends on a motion wherein the performer moves both the mouthpiece and lips as a single unit along the teeth in an upward and downward direction.
 As the performer ascends in pitch, he or she will either move the lips and mouthpiece together slightly up towards the nose or pull them down together slightly towards the chin, and use the opposite motion to descend in pitch.
 Whether the player uses one general pivot direction or the other, and the degree to which the motion is performed, depends on the performer's anatomical features and stage of development.
 The placement of the mouthpiece upon the lips doesn't change, but rather the relationship of the rim and lips to the teeth.
 While the angle of the instrument may change as this motion follows the shape of the teeth and placement of the jaw, contrary to what many brass performers and teachers believe, the angle of the instrument does not actually constitute the motion Reinhardt advised as a pivot.

 Later research supports Reinhardt's claim that this motion exists and might be advisable for brass performers to adopt.
 John Froelich describes how mouthpiece pressure towards the lips (vertical forces) and shear pressure (horizontal forces) functioned in three test groups, student trombonists, professional trombonists, and professional symphonic trombonists.
 Froelich noted that the symphonic trombonists used the least amount of both direct and shear forces and recommends this model be followed.
 Other research notes that virtually all brass performers rely upon the upward and downward embouchure motion.
 Other authors and pedagogues remain skeptical about the necessity of this motion, but scientific evidence supporting this view has not been sufficiently developed at this time.

 Some noted brass pedagogues prefer to instruct the use of the embouchure from a less analytical point of view.
-Arnold Jacobs, a tubist and well-regarded brass teacher, believed that it was best for the student to focus on his or her use of the air and musical expression to allow the embouchure to develop naturally on its own.
-Other instructors, such as Carmine Caruso, believed that the brass player's embouchure could best be developed through coordination exercises and drills that bring all the muscles into balance that focus the student's attention on his or her time perception.
+Arnold Jacobs, a tubist and well-regarded brass teacher, believed that it was best for the student to focus on their use of the air and musical expression to allow the embouchure to develop naturally on its own.
+Other instructors, such as Carmine Caruso, believed that the brass player's embouchure could best be developed through coordination exercises and drills that bring all the muscles into balance that focus the student's attention on their time perception.
 Still other authors who have differing approaches to embouchure development include Louis Maggio, Jeff Smiley, Jerome Callet and Clint McLaughlin.